223rd Rifle Division: Pursuit to Armavir

+Muslims of the 223rd Rifle Division (including the commander Eibat Atamoglan oglu Eibatov) praying before an attack to capture Mozdok from elements of the 3rd Panzer and 111th Infantry divisions.

 On November 10 Colonel Zyuvanov was promoted to the rank of major general.
 Later that month the 223rd was reassigned to 58th Army, but in December it returned to the 44th.
 Beginning on November 27 Maslennikov had launched his first counteroffensive against 1st Panzer Army, since the encirclement of 6th Army at Stalingrad had brought all peripheral German actions to a halt.
 This effort led to inconclusive fighting in which 58th Army was committed late in the operation between 9th and 44th Armies but was unable to advance.
 The offensive ended on December 7 and the next day Maslennikov consulted with the STAVKA and was given permission to relieve the 44th's 9th Rifle Corps with the 223rd.

 Although 1st Panzer Army had held its ground during the counteroffensive it showed obvious weakness on its left wing with a reinforced 44th Army and two cavalry corps hanging over the Ishcherskaya salient north of the Terek.
 On December 9 the commander of 3rd Panzer Division issued orders for his forces to withdraw from the salient to a new line 15km east of Mozdok, but this line would soon be compromised when the Northern Group went over to the offensive again on December 11 and the operational situation became a free-for-all.
 44th Army attacked with the 223rd, 416th, 402nd and 320th Rifle Divisions and 256th Rifle Brigade on a 28km-wide sector from the north bank of the Terek to Sherstobitov, aiming westward toward Mozdok, Shefatov, Avalov and Dovliatin.
 9th Rifle Corps and the 409th Rifle Division were in second echelon and each first echelon division had a tank unit or subunit in support.
 The force faced 3rd Panzer, a regiment of the 111th Infantry, three locally-recruited volunteer battalions and a Cossack cavalry regiment.
 From December 12-16 the 223rd advanced up to 15km from Galiugaevskaya Station to the northern and eastern approaches to Stoderevskaya, 14-17km east of Mozdok; however, the 409th and 320th Divisions on its right managed to gain 5km at most.
 On December 17 Maslennikov issued new orders to deploy the three divisions on a 17km-wide sector from the Terek to east of Avalov, while the Army's remaining divisions took over as its main shock group.